For everything you want to know about Walton Chorus from A Cappella to Zwischenspiel, please visit our 2020-2021 Handbook.

 Chorus: What chorus am I in?

-Raider Singers: Freshmen women who have performed in a chorus previously and Freshmen men
+Raider Singers: Freshmen women and men

 Bel Canto: Sophomore women